- Want Lose Weight While Still Drinking Alcohol?

 - 8 Highly Effective Ab Workouts Using Just Your Body Weight

-- Leander S. Bees decrease food intake, live longer when given compound found in red wine.
+- Leander S. Bees decrease food intake and live longer when given a compound found in red wine.
 ASU School of Life Sciences.
 September 23, 2012.
 Available at https://asunow.asu.edu/content/bees-decrease-food-intake-live-longer-when-given-compound-found-red-wine

 - Röjdmark S, Calissendorff J, Brismar K. Alcohol ingestion decreases both diurnal and nocturnal secretion of leptin in healthy individuals.
 Clin Endocrinol (Oxf).
 2001 Nov;55(5):639-47.